jwebas/config/README.md

 # Jwebas Config

-Config is a file configuration loader that supports PHP files.
+Config is a files configuration loader that supports PHP files.

 ## Requirements